NVIDIA/ais-etl/transformers/compress/README.md

 The `Compress` transformer employs compression algorithms such as `gzip` and `bz2` to compress or decompress data.

-The transformer supports both `hpull` and `hpush` communication mechanisms.
+The transformer is implemented as a FastAPI server and supports both `hpull` and `hpush` communication mechanisms.

 > For more information on communication mechanisms, refer [here](https://github.com/NVIDIA/aistore/blob/main/docs/etl.md#communication-mechanisms).